hfox1/hfox1/README.md

 - My MPhys project was in optical entanglement for quantum computing

-- I have multiple backgrounds: UX testing, music & performance, mental resilience training, mindfulness, and counselling
+- I have multiple backgrounds: UX testing, music & performance, mental resilience training, and mindfulness

 - I've seen a startup from series A to C